chappidisantosh/catalogue-management-application/README.md

-## This is a simple Catalogue-Management-Application built in React.js.
+## This is a simple Catalogue-Management-Application built in React JS.

 ### Steps to run the project
 1. Download the zip file of this application from the above green button "code".